Manifolds with kinks and the asymptotic behavior of the graph Laplacian operator with Gaussian kernel

 \end{examples}

-We conclude this section with some definitions regarding fluctuating boundaries (recall Definition \ref{def:domain with non-fluctuating boundary} for the case of open Euclidean subsets).
+We conclude this section with a definition regarding non-fluctuating border points which is the analogue of Definition \ref{def:domain with non-fluctuating boundary} in the context of manifolds with kinks.

 \begin{definition} Let $M$ be a $\cC^1$ manifold with kinks.
-Then $x \in \partial M$ is called a (a.e.) non-fluctuating border point if there exists a chart $(U,\phi)$ centered at $x$ such that $int(\phi(U))$ has (a.e.) non-fluctuating boundary at $0_d.$ \end{definition}
+Then $x \in \partial M$ is called a (a.e.) non-fluctuating border point if for any chart $(U,\phi)$ centered at $x$, the set $int(\phi(U))$ has (a.e.) non-fluctuating boundary at $0_d.$ \end{definition}